AnirudhBadri/corda/docs/source/hello-world-contract.rst

             });
         }

-Here, we're using Corda's ``requireThat`` function. ``requireThat`` provides a terse way to throw an exception if a given condition is not true.
-If the condition on the right-hand side does not evaluate to true, and ``IllegalArgumentException`` is thrown with the message on the left-hand side.
+Note the use of Corda's built-in ``requireThat`` function. ``requireThat`` provides a terse way to write the following:

+* If the condition on the right-hand side doesn't evaluate to true...
+* ...throw an ``IllegalArgumentException`` with the message on the left-hand side

+As before, the act of throwing this exception would cause transaction verification to fail.

 IOU constraints
 ~~~~~~~~~~~~~~~
-We're imposing two constraints on the ``IOUState`` itself:
+We want to impose two constraints on the ``IOUState`` itself:

 * Its value must be non-negative
 * Its sender and its recipient cannot be the same entity

-We can impose these constraints in the same ``requireThat`` function as before:
+We can impose these constraints in the same ``requireThat`` block as before:

 .. container:: codeset